fasting, humiliation, & Prayer

-Done in CONGRESS, this Twentieth Day of March, in the Year of Our Lord One Thousand Seven Hundred and Seventy-Nine, and in the Third Year of our Independence.
+DONE in CONGRESS the eleventh Day of March, in the Year of our LORD One Thousand Seven Hundred and Eighty, and in the Fourth Year of our INDEPENDENCE.

 SAMUEL HUNTINGTON, President.